zkessin/testing-erlang-book/README.md

 format, you can find details here: http://www.methods.co.nz/asciidoc/ we will then convert it to Docbook (XML).

+## How do you decide what to include

+Mostly its what ever I am working with on a given day.
+If I am doing unit testing I will be adding content about unit tests.
+If I am working on Stress testing then I will be writing about that.

+## Why haven't you included something about <X>

+Probably because it hasn't come up in any of my projects.
+Feel free to start work on it and send me a pull request!

 ## To Contribute

 If you want to contribute to this project please read the style guide